SpellholdStudios/Isra_NPC/README.md

 - Fixed Isra portraits in EE games.
 - Traified rh#isfix.baf and crossmod banters.
 - Updated deprecated modding tools links.
-- TODO Re-formated, updated and renamed readme file to *isra-readme-english.html* and moved it into new readme folder.
+- Re-formated, updated and renamed readme file to *isra-readme-english.html* and moved it into new readme folder.
 - Removed useless files.
 - Updated OggDec to v1.9.7 and added sox v14.4.1 for Mac.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).